vercel/satori/README.md

 '<svg ...><path d="..." fill="black"></path></svg>'
 ```

-Text will be embedded in the SVG as path.
+Text (with font data) will be embedded in the SVG as paths.

 ## Playground